-Over the last twelve months we have completed just under 80 Technical audits, which contain an element of ethical auditing, along with 6 full SMETA audits across our supply base.
-In addition, we have conducted 7 SMETA audits across our own manufacturing sites.
+Over the last twelve months we have completed 39 Technical audits, which contain an element of ethical auditing.
+Of these audits, 15 were physical audits at supplier sites and 24 were conducted as remote, virtual audits.
+The overall number of audits was significantly down verses our previous year (80) due to implications around the pandemic.
+In addition to the supplier Technical audits we have conducted 2 SMETA audits across our own manufacturing sites.

-5. Ensure our Procurement Team receive training on sustainable sourcing and their accountabilities under the Modern Slavery Act.
+5. Ensure our Procurement Team receive training on their accountabilities under the Modern Slavery Act.

-Following training of all key Procurement and Technical colleagues, all new starters within the team receive training as part of their induction process and this will include the use of an external web-based resource and assessment.
+All new starters within the team receive training as part of their induction process and this will include the use of an external web-based resource and assessment.
 Refresher training will take place every three years.